JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 ### ✦ Info
 **Personality**: Logan is pragmatic and patient.
 However, when he gets the chance, he can be goofy.
 Sometimes, it's a mask.
 He's good at knowing the right time to crack a joke.
 He holds himself to the highest standard, but at the same time at least tries to avoid working himself to death.
 He now knows very well what he is and isn't capable of; he has to.
 Any doubts or flaws he had before, as a fresh Rook, he had to kill with all vehemence.
-It was the only way he could go forward.
+It was the only way forward.
 **Likes/Dislikes**: Likes candy and sugary foods; enjoys a hobby of making candy.
 Hates coffee.
 Is really into civil engineering.

 #### ¶ Backstory